lilasaba/jpn_g2p/README.md

 ### Wiktionary data

-One option is to download the Japanese Wiktionary dump, and extract the wod-pronunciation pairs.
+One option is to download the Japanese Wiktionary dump, and extract the word-pronunciation pairs.
 Fortunately this work has already been done in [this paper](https://aclweb.org/anthology/P/P16/P16-1038.pdf) with the [data](https://drive.google.com/drive/folders/0B7R_gATfZJ2aWkpSWHpXUklWUmM) made available publicly.
 The Japanese part of the data contains an overall 2k word-pron pairs - which is not too much.
-This lexicon consists of words written in kanji, katakana, hiragana and the Latin alphabet and their respective pronunciation of ipa symbols.
+This lexicon consists of words written in kanji, katakana, hiragana and the Latin alphabet (romaji) and their respective pronunciation of ipa symbols.

 ### Leeds University wordlist